DreamFXX/CodeReviews.Console.CodingTracker/README.md

 ### Todos
 - Make validation class file and finish all places that needs to be validated.
 - Write what i experienced and learned throughout finishing this project.
+- Create better and cleaner structure and hierarchy of classes and methods.
 - Fix App Starting to go straight to routing without the error prompt.
 - Test the app and its functionality.